uchange/ulangel/README.md

 In this exemple, the data source is the x of the validation dataset (texts), the key is the length of each text.

 ###### Collate Function
-* `ulangel.data.data_packer.pad_collate_onlytext`: Collate function can be used to manipulate your input data.
-In this library, our collate function: `pad_collate_onlytext` is to pad the text with padding index pad_idx to have the same length in the same batch.
-This pad_collate_onlytext function is inbuild, we just need to import, so that we can use it in the dataloader.
+Collate function can be used to manipulate your input data.
+In this library, our collate function: `pad_collate` is to pad all texts with padding index pad_idx to have the same length for one whole batch.
+This pad_collate function is inbuild, we just need to import, so that we can use it in the dataloader.
+It exists for two different input modes.
+* `ulangel.data.data_packer.pad_collate_onlytext`:
 ```python
   from ulangel.data.data_packer import pad_collate_onlytext
 ```